duplode/duplode.github.io/src/posts/divisible-and-the-monoidal-quartet.md

 There is a certain awkwardness in dealing with nested `Either` as anonymous sums that is hard to get rid of completely.
-Prisms are a tool worthy of consideration in this context, as they are largely about expressing pattern matching in a composable way.  what we'd like to do here.
+Prisms are a tool worth looking into in this context, as they are largely about expressing pattern matching in a composable way.
 Let's bring *lens* into Tom's `Decidable` example, then:

 ``` haskell
 data Foo = Bar String | Baz Bool | Quux Int